HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 No clear winners here, max and min are nearly equally used.

 ### Print & Speech
-Websites feel like digital paper right, as user's it's generally known that you can just hit print from your browser and turn that digital content into physical content.
+Websites feel like digital paper, right?
+As users, it's generally known that you can just hit print from your browser and turn that digital content into physical content.
 A website isn't required to change itself for that use case, but it can if it wants to!
 Lesser known is the ability to adjust your website in the use case of it being read by a tool or robot.
 So just how often are these features taken advantage of?!

 ```<bar chart of 02_018h-j>```